core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 A peer MUST NOT participate in a stand-alone OSCORE IDs update procedure with another peer, between having experienced a loss of state and having performed a full-fledged establishment/renewal of an OSCORE Security Context with the other peer (e.g., through KUDOS or EDHOC {{I-D.ietf-lake-edhoc}}).

-More precisely, a peer has experienced a loss of state if it cannot access the latest snapshot of the Security Context CTX\_OLD or the whole set of OSCORE Sender/Recipient IDs that have been used with the pair (Master Secret, ID Context) of CTX\_OLD.
+More precisely, a peer has experienced a loss of state if it cannot access the latest snapshot of the latest OSCORE Security Context CTX\_OLD or the whole set of OSCORE Sender/Recipient IDs that have been used with the triplet (Master Secret, Master Salt ID Context) of CTX\_OLD.
 This can happen, for instance, following a device reboot.

 Furthermore, when participating in a stand-alone OSCORE IDs update procedure, a peer perform the following additional steps.

-* When sending an OSCORE ID update message, the peer MUST specify its new intended OSCORE Recipient ID as value of the Recipient-ID option only if such a Recipient ID is not only available (see {{Section 3.3 of RFC8613}}, but it has also never been used as Recipient ID with the current pair (Master Secret, ID Context).
+* When sending an OSCORE ID update message, the peer MUST specify its new intended OSCORE Recipient ID as value of the Recipient-ID option only if such a Recipient ID is not only available (see {{Section 3.3 of RFC8613}}, but it has also never been used as Recipient ID with the current triplet (Master Secret, Master Salt ID Context).

-* When receiving an OSCORE ID update message, the peer MUST abort the procedure if it has already used the identifier specified in the Recipient-ID Option as its own Sender ID with current pair (Master Secret, ID Context).
+* When receiving an OSCORE ID update message, the peer MUST abort the procedure if it has already used the identifier specified in the Recipient-ID Option as its own Sender ID with current triplet (Master Secret, Master Salt ID Context).

-In order to fulfill the conditions above, a peer has to keep track of the OSCORE Sender/Recipient IDs that it has used with the current pair (Master Secret, ID Context), since the latest update of OSCORE Master Secret (e.g, performed through KUDOS).
+In order to fulfill the conditions above, a peer has to keep track of the OSCORE Sender/Recipient IDs that it has used with the current triplet (Master Secret, Master Salt ID Context), since the latest update of OSCORE Master Secret (e.g, performed through KUDOS).

 # KUDOS procedure without Forward Secrecy {#no-fs-mode}